yochaigal/cairn/wip/2e/dungeon-exploration.md

 - A _panicked_ character must make a **WIL** **save** to overcome their condition _as an action_ on their **turn**.
 If possible, **resting** can relieve **panic**.
 - A _panicked_ character is _always_ **surprised** and has 0 HP.
 All of their attacks are _impaired_.

+## Doors
+- Doors and entryways may be locked, stuck, moving or blocked entirely.
+Characters can try to force a door open (or wedge it shut) using available resources (spikes, glue), or through raw ability (**STR** or **DEX**).
+- The character _most at risk_ should **save** to avoid whatever danger may befall them (a trapped appendage, engraged monsters, etc).
+In some cases, the entire party may pay for their mistake!

 ## Traps
 - A cautious character should be presented with any and all information that would allow them the opportunity to _avoid_ springing a trap.
 An unwitting character will trigger a trap according to the fiction, or otherwise on a 2-in-6 chance.
 - **Traps** are always detected by carefully **searching** a room.